datacamp/community-courses-education-data-analysis-primer-r-dplyr-and-plotly/chapter2.md

 *** =instructions
 The `mtcars` data frame is available in your workspace.
 Use `geom_point()` for your plot:

 - Using ggplot2, map wt onto the x aesthetic, mpg onto the y aesthetic, and cyl onto color.
 - Use `ggplotly()` to make your plot interactive

 *** =hint
-- Remember: for both plots you need to specify the z argument.
+- Thanks to plotly you can make your graph interactive with one simple function.

 *** =pre_exercise_code
 ```{r}